Glen Hall (cricketer)

-Glen Gordon Hall (24 May 1938 – 26 June 1987) was a South African cricketer who played in one Test match in 1965.
+Glen Gordon Hall (24 May 1938 – 26 June 1987) was a South African cricketer who represented his country in one Test match in 1965.

 Career

 A "tall leg-spinner, quickish with both googly and top-spinner in his repertoire", Glen Hall had a remarkable start to his first-class career.
 Playing for South African Universities against Western Province in 1960–61, he took 4 for 24 and 9 for 122.
 His form in subsequent seasons was less productive, but against the touring MCC in 1964–65 in consecutive matches he took 4 for 113 for South African Universities and 6 for 145 for North-Eastern Transvaal, each time for a team that lost by an innings.
 He was selected for the Third Test shortly afterwards, but took only 1 for 94.

 Playing for North-Eastern Transvaal in the B Section of the Currie Cup in 1965–66 he took 27 wickets at 26.11, including 7 for 137 and 4 for 95 against Orange Free State at Pretoria.
 His form fell away in following seasons, and he played no first-class cricket after 1967–68.

 As a batsman he passed 20 only twice in his career, but each time he made a 50.
 His highest score was for Eastern Province against Transvaal in 1961–62, when he hit 63, his side's top score in a match it lost by an innings.